fpusan/tutorial-template/docs/source/index.rst

 SqueezeMeta supports different assembly strategies (co-assembly, sequential, assembly merging, and sequential-merging) and different assemblers (see below for details), as well as the analysis of pre-existing contigs or bins.
-Check out the doc:`use_cases` section for more information.
+Check out the :doc:`use_cases` section for more information.

 SqueezeMeta uses a combination of custom scripts and external software packages for the different steps of the analysis: